ggayigermaine/germainedointhings/README.md

 ## **About Me**

-I’m a driven **Software Engineer** and **Information Technology Diplomat**, with a First Class Honours **BSc in Computer Science (Software Engineering)** from the **University of Hertfordshire**.
+I’m a driven **Software Engineer, Product Architect & Visionary** and **Information Technology Diplomat**, with a First Class Honours **BSc in Computer Science (Software Engineering)** from the **University of Hertfordshire**.
 I thrive at the intersection of **artificial intelligence, cybersecurity, and software engineering**, relentlessly pursuing ideas that reshape how technology serves society.

 Currently, I'm spearheading the development of an **AI-powered Private Security SaaS platform**, integrating **real-time surveillance, anomaly detection, and predictive crime analytics** — built to serve both small businesses and private security firms in emerging and developed markets.